-If your loved one died in hospital, their body will be brought to the hospital mortuary until funeral arrangements are made.
-You can choose to bring your loved one home or have them brought to a funeral home.
+If the person died in hospital, their body will be brought to the hospital mortuary until funeral arrangements are made.
+You can choose to bring the person home or have them brought to a funeral home.

-Your loved one may have left instructions in their will about the type of funeral they wanted, where they wanted their remains laid to rest and if they wanted a religious or non-religious funeral service.
+The person who died may have left instructions in their will about the type of funeral they wanted, where they wanted their remains laid to rest and if they wanted a religious or non-religious funeral service.

 You may prefer a small private funeral or you may feel a large funeral is more appropriate.
 In general, this is a personal choice that you and your family should make.
-During COVID-19 public health restrictions, there may be limits on the number of people allowed at a funeral.
 The solemniser of the ceremony can help make the funeral personal and special.